How to Chill, Uncork, and Pour Champagne Like a Wine Expert

 - Loosen the wire cage around the cork by holding the wire tab (loop) and untwisting it six twists.
 Leave the loosened wire cage in place over the cork.

 - Cover the top of the bottle with a cloth napkin.
+(While not mandatory, covering with a napkin is an extra safety precaution.)
 Holding the base of the bottle in your non-dominant hand, tilt the top of the bottle away from you (and anyone else and anything breakable, like a window!) at a 45 degree angle.

 - Still holding the base of the bottle firmly, grasp the cork (still covered with the loosened wire cage) through the napkin so the cork can't pop off prematurely, keeping either your thumb or your palm over the cork.